Self-Supervised Discriminative Feature Learning for Deep Multi-View Clustering: Related Work

 Subspace-based multi-view clustering is widely discussed, which assumes that the data of multiple views come from a same latent space.
-Zhu \emph{et al.} \cite{zhu2019multi} trained deep autoencoders to obtain self-representation and leveraged the diversity and universality regularization to abstract higher-order relation among views.
 In \cite{li2019reciprocal}, the authors explored self-representation layers to reconstruct view-specific subspace hierarchically and encoding layers to make cross-view subspace more consensus.
-Recently, in \cite{zheng2020feature} and \cite{xie2019multiview}, multi-view data were transformed into a joint representation to perform multi-view clustering.
+Recently, in \cite{xie2019multiview} and \cite{zheng2020feature}, multi-view data were transformed into joint representations to perform multi-view clustering.
 Another work \cite{chen2020multi} learned multi-view embeddings and jointly mined common structure and cluster assignments in the learned latent space.
 Some multi-view clustering methods were implemented by using non-negative matrix factorization techniques, e.g., by which Liu \emph{et al.} \cite{liu2013multi} explored a common latent factor among multiple views.
 A deep structure \cite{zhao2017multi} was built to seek common features with more consistent information.
-Some methods \cite{nie2017self,huang2020auto} exploited graph-based models for multi-view clustering.
-For example, Peng \emph{et al.} \cite{peng2019comic} mined geometry and cluster alignment consistency in projection space by connection graph.
-In \cite{fan2020one2multi}, graph autoencoders were also introduced to learn multi-view representation.
+Some methods \cite{nie2017self,wang2019gmc,huang2020auto,tang2020cgd,li2021consensus} exploited graph-based models for multi-view clustering.
+For example, a multi-graph laplacian regularized low-rank representation was proposed in \cite{wang2016iterative} for multi-view spectral clustering.
+Peng \emph{et al.} \cite{peng2019comic} mined geometry and cluster alignment consistency in projection space by connection graph.
+In \cite{fan2020one2multi}, graph autoencoders were also introduced to learn multi-view representations.